demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Get_File_Sample_By_Hash_-_Generic_v3_README.md

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Get binary file from Carbon Black by MD5 hash
+* Get the binary file from Carbon Black by its MD5 hash
 * Get File Sample By Hash - Cylance Protect v2

 ### Integrations